MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 It is possible that this Dutch auction may not be able to find a willing party to take, especially if the value of the collateral has dropped close to or below the value of the debt.

-Once the auction hits some defined max rate (like 1000%) without any new lender stepping in, the protocol infers that the position is insolvent or otherwise non-viable, and liquidates the borrower.
+Once the auction hits some defined max rate (like 1000%) without letting XSD mint to re-stepping in, the protocol infers that the position is insolvent or otherwise non-viable, and liquidates the borrower.
 The existing lender can then send a transaction to take possession of the collateral.

 Also the insurance in this case should repay the difference amounts to the borrower.

+Except for MXC DAO referendum can trigger a liquidation event, borrower usually won't repay if the interest rate is 0% or even in some cases can be below 0%.

 ## Optimistic Auctions